Central American offered asylum in Guatemala opts for home

 From Guatemala he was flown on Friday to San Pedro Sula, where he spent the night before boarding a bus back to the dusty streets of Colón.

-The small green bag he hit the road with months ago is now in tatters, though Ardón Montoya said he still harbors illusions of reaching his daughter in the U.S.
+The small green bag he hit the road with months ago is now in tatters, though Ardón Montoya said he still harbors hopes of reaching his daughter in the U.S.

-Perhaps next year, after Christmas, he said, he’d try again.
+Perhaps after Christmas, he said, he might try again.